 - Calculating slack time in project management helps to finish a project on time.

 - It helps to determine the available time within the activities.

-- It can make short the PERT chart for improving productivity.
+- It can shorten the PERT chart to improve productivity.

 - Slack time can increase productivity and efficiency in project management.

 After evaluating the slack time for all the activities in project management, we choose a path that has zero slack time for each activity, that path is the critical path.